IMac (Apple silicon): Release

 On June 22, 2020, Apple CEO Tim Cook announced the Mac would transition from Intel processors to Apple-designed processors that use the ARM64 architecture, branded as Apple silicon.
 Apple announced a 24 in iMac based on the Apple M1 system on a chip on April 20, 2021.
-It was the first iMac available in multiple colors since the iMac G3, with Apple marketing manager Colleen Novielli saying the choice was made to make the new iMacs feel "light and optimistic"; CNET attributed the shift in part as a move away from minimalism and a return to nostalgia amid the work-from-home movement during the COVID-19 lockdowns.
+It is the first iMac available in multiple colors since the iMac G3, with Apple marketing manager Colleen Novielli saying the choice was made to make the new iMacs feel "light and optimistic"; CNET attributed the shift in part as a move away from minimalism and a return to nostalgia amid the work-from-home movement during the COVID-19 lockdowns.
 Apple also suggested the variety of colors helped the machine feel at home in more settings, whereas the previous silver iMacs were found in offices.
 Former Apple designer Jony Ive contributed to its development.

-The initial M1 iMacs featured 8-core processors with either 7 or 8 GPU cores, 256 GB solid-state drives, and 8 GB of random access memory, configurable up to 2 TB of storage and 16 GB of memory.
-The iMacs shipped with a Magic Mouse 2 or Magic Trackpad 2 with a color-matching aluminum underside.
+The initial M1 iMacs featured eight-core processors with either seven or eight GPU cores, 256 GB solid-state drives, and 8 GB of random access memory, configurable up to 2 TB of storage and 16 GB of memory.
+The iMacs ship with a Magic Mouse 2 or Magic Trackpad 2 with a color-matching aluminum underside.
 It could be configured with one of three updated Magic Keyboards with rounded corners: a standard version, a version with a Touch ID sensor, and an extended layout version with a numeric keypad and Touch ID.
 The Magic Keyboards with Touch ID are compatible with other Mac computers with Apple silicon but initially only shipped with the iMac.

 Apple announced updated iMac models on October 30, 2023.
-These models featured the Apple M3 chip with 8 CPU cores and up to 10 GPU cores, faster Wi-Fi 6E and Bluetooth 5.3 connectivity, and up to 24 GB of memory.
+These models featured the Apple M3 chip with eight CPU cores and up to ten GPU cores, faster Wi-Fi 6E and Bluetooth 5.3 connectivity, and up to 24 GB of memory.
 The M3 chip adds support for improved graphics features, such as raytracing in hardware.
 The models also include a Thread radio unannounced by Apple.
 The design, pricing, and other features remained identical.
 The line was revised again on October 28, 2024, with the Apple M4 chip.
 The M4 models feature modified colors, 16 GB memory as standard, an improved webcam that supports Center Stage, support two external displays, and come bundled with USB-C peripherals.